claudio-dg/hil-serl-hiro/examples/README.md

 ---

 ### 2. Reward System
-A **robust yet reproducible** reward mechanism is essential (e.g., classifier + measurable parameters such as force along Y-axis).
+A **robust yet reproducible** reward mechanism is essential (e.g., image classifier + measurable parameters such as force along Y-axis).

 **Example**:
 A screwdriver classifier perfectly detected correct insertions, but was unusable for training due to difficulties in reproducing such precise conditions with joystick lag, cameras, etc.